Chris Armas: Coaching career

 After his retirement, he coached youth soccer and was a high school physical education teacher at St. Anthony's High School.

 Armas served as an assistant coach for the Chicago Fire in 2008 and was the head women's soccer coach at Adelphi University between 2011 and 2015.

-On July 6, 2018, Armas was promoted to head coach of New York Red Bulls after former manager Jesse Marsch departed the club to join RB Salzburg as an assistant.
+On July 6, 2018, Armas was promoted to head coach of New York Red Bulls after former manager Jesse Marsch departed the club to join Red Bull Salzburg as an assistant.
 Armas helped the Red Bulls finish first in the regular season, winning the Supporters' Shield as a result.
-The Red Bulls were eliminated in the conference finals by Atlanta United FC.
+The Red Bulls were eliminated in the conference finals by Atlanta United.

 In 2019, the Red Bulls finished sixth in the Eastern Conference and were eliminated by the Philadelphia Union in the first round of the playoffs.
 The Red Bulls were then eliminated in the group stage of the MLS is Back Tournament after they were defeated by FC Cincinnati.
 The team was in the middle of a scoring slump when Armas parted ways with the club on September 4, 2020, the day after a 1–0 loss to D.C.
 United.

 In 2021, Armas was hired as head coach of Toronto FC, replacing Greg Vanney, who departed the club at the end of his contract.
 On July 4, 2021, following a 7–1 loss to D.C.
-United, the largest loss in club history and a league record of 1 win, 8 losses, and 2 draws, the team announced he had been fired.
+United, the largest loss in the club's history and a league record of one win, eight losses and two draws, the team announced he had been fired.

 On December 7, 2021, Armas was hired by Manchester United as assistant coach to work under interim manager Ralf Rangnick.
 He left the club in May 2022.